how to monetize a blog in 2023

 When creating digital products, it’s important to have an existing audience.
 And it doesn’t need to be huge.
 Even an audience of 50 people can be extremely valuable – if they’re engaged with your content.

-You can use your audience for market research, to identify those pain points, and find out what sort of messaging resonates with them the most.
+You can use your audience for market research, to identify those pain points, and to find out what sort of messaging resonates best with them.

 This is essential intelligence to help you create the right digital product.

-But perhaps you’re not ready to create your own digital product yet.
-Another great way to monetize is by becoming an affiliate for someone else’s digital product.
+But perhaps you’re not yet ready to create a digital product.
+Another great way to monetize your blog is by becoming an affiliate for someone else’s digital product.
 This method works best if you’ve already bought their product and had success with it yourself.
+That way, it’s easier to be authentic in your content.

 So I can confidently say that including ads on your blog is an excellent monetization strategy.

-Where many bloggers go wrong is with using only Google AdSense.
+Where many bloggers go wrong is by using only Google AdSense.
 In the early stages, without much traffic, you’ll hardly make any money at all from AdSense.

 My advice is to skip Google AdSense altogether and go straight to Ezoic.

-Ezoic is an ad provider which enables different advertisers to bid against one another for space on your website.
+Ezoic is an ad provider that enables different advertisers to bid against one another for space on your website.

-This includes Google AdSense, but isn’t limited to it.
-As a result, you’ll typically make more money from Ezoic ads compared to pure Google AdSense.
+This includes Google AdSense but isn’t limited to it.
+As a result, you’ll typically make more money from Ezoic ads compared to just using Google AdSense.

-Check out my Ezoic review for an overview of my first two months with the platform.
+Check out my Ezoic review for an overview of my first few months with the platform.

-Once your blog reaches a healthy amount of traffic, you can look at other ad providers with more stringent eligibility requirements.
+Once your blog reaches a healthy amount of traffic, you can look at other ad providers with more stringent eligibility requirements and better payouts.

-Mediavine and Adthrive are popular choices for larger blogs.
-Mediavine needs a minimum of 50,000 visits per month, while for Adthrive it’s 100,000 visits minimum.
+Mediavine and Raptive are popular choices for larger blogs.
+Mediavine needs a minimum of 50,000 visits per month, while for Raptive it’s 100,000 visits minimum.

-Once you’ve got display ads up and running, all you need to do is keep writing more content and growing your traffic over time.
+Once you’ve got display ads set up, you just need to keep publishing content (targeting high-volume keywords) and growing your traffic over time.

 A membership site is a special area of your website where subscribers pay a monthly or yearly fee to access premium content and training.
 Membership sites can be a great way to generate recurring income every month.